dinith95/CodingBook/cloud/azure/azure-storage.md

 - only lowercase letters and numbers can be used
 - should be globally unique

+## Redudancy Options

+- LRS
+    - 3 copies are maintained in the same data center
+    - redudancy against the server failures.

+- ZRS
+    - copy is replicated within each of the **3 avaialability regions**.

+- GRS
+    - data is copied 3 times in the primary data center using the LRS
+    - Data is **asynchronously** copies to another region.
+    - in a case of failure this would become the new primary region.

+- GZRS
+    - copies data *sycronously* to 3 azure avaialability zones.
+    - *asyncronously* copies data to another region.

 ## Authorisation
 authorisation can be given by many starategies.